bubdm/Xpandables.Net/README.md

         };
     }

-    // BadOperation and OkOperation are Http operation results
+    // BadOperation, NotFoundOperation and OkOperation are Http operation results
     // found in the OperationResuls base class.
 }